CodeRipper/learn-node/README.md

-# video-map (deprecated)
+# learn-node (deprecated)
-search engine of html5 video from popular sites.
+simple example with node, use express and mysql

 ###prepare
 create prop.json file for mysql settings, and put it to `/data` directory (on windows: `D:\data`)